-Stephen’s first picture book, A Dog is a Dog (Chronicle Books), came out in the Fall 2011 and was featured in the New York Public Library’s “Best Picture Books of the Year” list.
-His second book, The Three Triceratops Tuff (Beach Lane Books), was just out in April of this year and it is just as brilliant.
+Stephen’s first picture book, A Dog Is a Dog* (Chronicle Books), came out in the Fall 2011 and was featured in the New York Public Library’s “Best Picture Books of the Year” list.
+His second book, The Three Triceratops Tuff* (Beach Lane Books), was released in April 2013 it is just as brilliant.
 Stephen’s books make me laugh and smile, and I highly recommend them for one on one reads or reading aloud to a group.
 I have A Dog is a Dog at home and my 6 yr old daughter loves the part about the squid . . . that’s right, I said squid.
 You’ll just have to read it . . .

 Stephen Shaskan's Background in ECE

 I first met Stephen when he was a special storytime guest star at my library during Children’s Book Week, and let me tell you, he was wonderful.
 His background is in Early Childhood Education, and you can tell by the way he interacts with children.
 He entertainingly read from his first book, then lead the children in a singalong.
 He also brought his “storytime guitar” to play for the kids . . . it’s totally covered with stickers, AND he lets kids touch and strum it.
 How cool is that?
 He was very charming, I would love to have him back someday.

 Check out Stephen Shaskan, you won’t be disappointed!

 - Trisha Speed Shaskan (Trisha is the other half of the Shaskan Power Couple)